xiaoxianyu-office/mm/Premium-Features.md

 our Premium+ package gives you several added benefits:

 -   Special Premium+ role in Discord
--   Priority on support tickets
+-   Priority on support tickets with ability to ping the developers
 -   License usable on multiple servers you own}